Our kidneys have a very extensive list of jobs in our body to keep us healthy:

-Florida Kidney Physicians treats a broad spectrum of kidney disorders at our Tampa Bay-area offices.
-To make an appointment with one of our board-certified nephrologists, call (813) 910-0030 or you can request one online.
+Florida Kidney Physicians treats a broad spectrum of kidney disorders at our Tampa Bay-area and Florida Southeast offices.
+To make an appointment with one of our board-certified nephrologists, call us or you can make an online request.

 Kidney disease is associated with congestive heart failure (poor pumping of the heart).
 Due to the poor pumping activity of the heart, the kidneys do not get proper blood flow and begin to lose function.

 Poor kidney function can lead to fluid accumulation in the lungs and legs, which further weakens the heart.
 Treatment includes strict fluid and sodium restriction along with proper use of diuretics as directed by your doctor.

 Polycystic kidney disease (PKD) is the most common genetic cause of kidney disease.
 This condition causes numerous fluid-filled cysts to grow in the kidneys, which can reduce kidney function and lead to kidney failure.
 We treat patients with autosomal dominant polycystic kidney disease (ADPKD).